The Human Brain and Seizures

 To some degree, we all find flickering lights or some colours or patterns irritating or difficult to look at, but in some people with epilepsy, seizures are actually triggered by flashing or flickering lights, or by certain geometric shapes or patterns.
 People who have these seizures are diagnosed with photosensitive epilepsy.

-Photosensitive epilepsy is a type of epilepsy we call a reflex epilepsy and is seen in less than 5% of people with epilepsy.
+Photosensitive epilepsy is a type of epilepsy we call reflex epilepsy and is seen in less than 5% of people with epilepsy.

-These seizures are more commonly linked with the generalised epilepsies than with focal epilepsies, and because they are usually triggered by visual stimulation, seizures can be reduced by making efforts to avoid the triggers.
+These seizures are more commonly linked with the generalised onset epilepsies than with focal onset epilepsies, and because they are usually triggered by visual stimulation, seizures can be reduced by making efforts to avoid the triggers.
 The person may also have other seizures not triggered by visual stimulation.

 Although prognosis is generally very good, photosensitivity and seizures may continue.
 Medication can help gain seizure control.